Today’s low-carb lesson, What Is Insulin Resistance And Hyperinsulinemia?

 Dr Catherine Crofts is undeniably the world expert on insulin.

 Catherine has been a pharmacist for over 20 years as a clinical community pharmacist, hospital pharmacist and now at AUT teaching. undergraduate health science students, while continuing her research on insulin and health.

 Catherine worked with Prof Grant Schofield on her Master's thesis.
-A PhD followed investigating the impact of high insulin levels on health and disease.
+A PhD followed by investigating the impact of high insulin levels on health and disease.

 During this process, she discovered the work of Dr Joseph Kraft and his extensive dataset of insulin response patterns.
 The research showed that up to 75% of people with a normal blood glucose level, may have high insulin levels, and these high insulin levels may be a bigger risk factor for heart disease, rather than high blood glucose levels.